The Flow@Work™ Engagement Model

 Mindset’s Flow@Work™ employee engagement model will provide you with an in-depth perspective of the performance health of your organization.

 The Flow@Work™ engagement model is the only statistically validated engagement survey that measures both the indicators of engagement (how engaged a business unit is, i.e. the levels of engagement) and the drivers of engagement (factors that impact engagement).
 The indicators of engagement measure the level of engagement with respect to two dimensions:

 - The employees' commitment to the organisation, its leadership and their jobs; and

 - Their willingness to do more than what is required to help the organisation achieve its goals.

 The business unit or team's survey scores for the two indicator dimensions are used as the basis to calculate their engagement levels, and are plotted on a 2-axis graph for maximum visual impact.

 - Fully engaged (star performers) – highly committed and loyal employees who add value to the organization and are prepared to go the extra mile;

-- Semi-engaged (key contributors) – reliable employees who do what is expected of them but are inclined to be complacent and risk averse;
+- Engaged (key contributors) – reliable employees who do what is expected of them but are inclined to be complacent and risk averse;

 - Not engaged (passengers) – indifferent and frustrated employees with low energy levels who do only the minimum to get by; and